-From 2014 the following new courses will be offered by the School of Computing and Information Systems:
+From 2014 the following new courses will be offered by Computing and Information Systems:

 Students can also do some ICT related components in the following degrees:

 You'll be amazed where ICT skills can take you!
 ICT is a truly global career – working in ICT can take you around the world, and no matter what area you want to work in, studying ICT will help you achieve it.

 Studying ICT is the start to a rewarding, interesting, and social career anywhere in the world.
 ICT skills play an increasingly vital role in almost all occupations, and contribute to productivity gains, innovation, and job growth across all Australian industries.
 In order to meet expected continued industry growth over the next few years, industry is seeking professionals with skills in all areas of ICT.

 If you would like to find out more information about any of these courses, contact the School.